johanesteves/WorkoutApp_JQuery/README.md

 ## Code of Conduct

-Everyone interacting in the TopBoardGames project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/johanesteves/rails-workout-app/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Workouts 4 Coders project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/johanesteves/WorkoutApp_JQuery/blob/master/CODE_OF_CONDUCT.md).